SharePoint/sp-dev-docs/docs/sp-add-ins/create-provider-hosted-sharepoint-add-ins-to-access-sap-data-by-using-the-sap-ga.md

----
-title: Create provider-hosted SharePoint Add-ins to access SAP data by using the SAP Gateway for Microsoft ms.prod: SHAREPOINT ms.assetid: 6091c7e8-2301-48cb-9400-a882b80f6309
----

 # Create provider-hosted SharePoint Add-ins to access SAP data by using the SAP Gateway for Microsoft
 Learn how you can build a SharePoint Add-in that can access SAP data.